Medical Records OCR: Accuracy Requirements & Solutions

 Scanning Infrastructure:

-- Quality Control: 100% visual review during scan
+- Quality control: visual review during scanning

 OCR Processing: